 Hussein Al Baya is an investor at Valinor Management, an investment firm based in New York managing approximately $3 billion in assets.
 Previously, he was on the investments teams at Bain Capital Credit and the Principal Investment Area of Goldman Sachs, and started his career in the Investment Banking Division of Credit Suisse.
 During graduate school, Hussein also served as an adviser to the Governor of the Central Bank of Iraq based in Baghdad.
 Prior to joining EPIC’s board, Hussein was a co-founder and a director of Rally for Iraq, a not-for-profit organization that established a scholarship endowment for Iraqi students to pursue undergraduate and graduate studies in the United States.
 Hussein earned a Bachelor of Science, with University and College Honors, from Carnegie Mellon University, and an MBA from Harvard Business School.

-Bilal Wahab is from Iraqi Kurdistan where he is a faculty member at the American University of Iraq, Sulaimani (AUIS).
+Bilal Wahab, PhD, is from Iraqi Kurdistan where he is a faculty member at the American University of Iraq, Sulaimani (AUIS).
 At AUIS, he teaches classes on petroleum policy and international politics.
 He was AUIS’s first research fellow at the Institute of Regional and International Studies.
-He is a doctoral candidate at George Mason University’s (GMU) School of Public Policy where he studies patronage networks, economic and political transition, and Iraq’s petroleum policy.
+He completed his PhD at George Mason University’s (GMU) School of Public Policy, where he studied patronage networks, economic and political transition, and Iraq’s petroleum policy.
 While at GMU, he was the managing editor of Foreign Policy Bulletin for two years.
-He received a Master’s Degree from the American University in Washington, DC on a Fulbright Scholarship.
-He also taught at Salahaddin University’s College of Law and Political Science and College of Education in Iraq, and has spoken at numerous campuses and think tanks across the United States, Europe and Iraq.
-He has made frequent media appearances, including on Aljazeera, National Public Radio, News Hour with Jim Lehrer.
-He worked at the World Bank, the United Nations, and in numerous USAID programs.
-His latest publication is on Iraq-Kurdish dispute over the management of the country’s petroleum resources.
-The report can be viewed here.
+He received a Master’s Degree from American University on a Fulbright Scholarship.
+He also taught at Salahaddin University’s College of Law and Political Science and College of Education in Iraq, and has spoken at numerous campuses and think tanks across the US, Europe and Iraq.